-Name of Resource CW360 - a comprehensive look at a prevalent child welfare issue: The Intersection of Child Welfare and Disability: Focus on Parents / Journal Author / Year / Country Center for Advanced Studies on Child Welfare (CASCW) - Articles #4, #5, #10, #11 / 2013 / US Description The entire issue focuses on the experiences of parents with disabilities and mental illness (MI) in the child welfare system.
-While many of the articles are informative, we recommend the following as relevant to serving parents with learning differences in home visiting: a) "Needs of Parents with Intellectual Disabilities: An Ecological Perspective", Bernard & O'Hara (pg10); b) "Understanding and Supporting Parents with Cognitive Limitations", Aunos & Pacheco (pg 12); c) "Change Attitudes, Change Practice", Spencer (pg 13); d) "Working with Parents Who Have Cognitive Limitations: The Parent Support Project", Fier (pg 17); e) "Adapting Assessment, Diagnosis, and Communication for Individuals with Dual Diagnosis", Sweetland (pg 18); and f) "Interventions for Parents with Disabilities", Feldman (pg20).
-Link
+Name of Resource CW360 - a comprehensive look at a prevalent child welfare issue: The Intersection of Child Welfare and Disability: Focus on Parents Q Author / Year / Country Center for Advanced Studies on Child Welfare (CASCW) / 2013 / US

+Description The entire journal issue focuses on the experiences of parents with disabilities and mental illness (MI) in the child welfare system.
+While many of the articles are informative, we recommend the following as relevant to serving parents with learning differences in home visiting: a- "Needs of Parents with Intellectual Disabilities: An Ecological Perspective", Bernard and O'Hara (pg10); b- "Understanding and Supporting Parents with Cognitive Limitations", Aunos & Pacheco (pg12); c- "Change Attitudes, Change Practice", Spencer (pg13); d- "Working with Parents Who Have Cognitive Limitations: The Parent Support Project", Fier (pg17); e- "Adapting Assessment, Diagnosis, and Communication for Individuals with Dual Diagnosis", Sweetland (pg18); and f- "Interventions for Parents with Disabilities", Feldman (pg20).
+LINK